logo

 A detailed look at Cormac's life, including musical examples.

-Seán Donnelly ‘Cranngha(i)l 'a sound or effect in music'’ Celtica 22, 1991 Read it online
+Seán Donnelly ‘Cranngha(i)l “a sound or effect in music”’ Celtica 22, 1991 Read it online

-A short article on a musical term.
+A short article on a musical term, used for a certian type of ornament by Irish pipers.

 Seán Donnelly ‘An Eighteenth-Century minister and piper’ Ulster Folklife, Vol 46, 2000